 Stretching for more than 3000km along the Queensland coast from Bundaberg to the tip of Cape York, the reef reaches 65km in width at some points and offers some of the most spectacular diving on the planet.
 With over 400 different types of coral, the Great Barrier Reef is home to the largest collection of corals in the world.
 The amazing underwater experience is complete with molluscs, coral sponges, dolphins, rays, 20 types of reptiles including ancient giant clams and sea turtles, more than 1500 species of tropical fish and over 200 bird types.

-With such a spectacular natural environment on offer, it's no surprise that the most popular way to spend your time when visiting the Great Barrier Reef is on one of the many island day trips, outer reef tours, snorkelling and scuba diving adventures and relaxing cruising experiences.
+With such a spectacular natural environment on offer, it's no surprise that the most popular way to spend your time when visiting the Great Barrier Reef is on one of the many island day trips, outer reef tours and snorkelling and scuba diving adventures.

 Throughout the Great Barrier Reef, a fantastic selection of accommodation options provide you with the convenience of experiencing the sheer beauty of this natural wonder from the shores of the crystal waters or from the mainland.
 There are a stunning string of islands scattered throughout the reef that offer wonderful holiday accommodation and the more easily accessible accommodation on the mainland gives you options all along the coast of tropical North Queensland.
 All accommodation is conveniently located within a short distance of local attractions as well as the departure point for the Great Barrier Reef and enjoys an excellent range of onsite facilities.